Woman wearing non-slip shoes on the snow.

 Rubber non-slip soles

 Materials used in shoe manufacture come into play when they come in contact with the ground.
-Non-slip work shoes are usually softer on the outside, while their outsoles are typically made of rubber.
-That makes them slip-resistant, allowing for an efficient grip on slippery, wet, and greasy surfaces.
+The best non-slip work shoes are usually softer on the outside, while their outsoles are typically made of high-grade rubber and sometimes synthetic rubber.
+Rubber soles make them slip-resistant, allowing for an efficient grip on slippery, wet, and greasy surfaces.

 Design

-The design of the shoe impacts the level of slip resistance it offers.
-Slip-resistant work shoes have a unique design that allows them to provide a reliable grip.
+Besides slip-resistant soles, the shoe's design impacts its slip-resistance level.
+Slip-resistant work shoes have a unique design that allows them to provide a reliable grip in a variety of styles.

 Pattern

-The right pattern in the outsole creates traction and provides a grip for the wearer to prevent slipping under various circumstances.
-Most non-slip shoes have interlocked tread patterns ingrained under the outsole.
+The right pattern in the outsole creates traction and provides a firmer grip for the wearer to prevent slipping under various circumstances.
+What type of sole is non-slip?
+Most non-slippery shoe soles have a bumpy surface – interlocked tread patterns ingrained under the outsole.

-An enclosed tread pattern leaves no space for the liquid to go inside the outsole.
-Instead, it channelizes liquid away from the shoe, ensuring your foot remains secure in any position.
+A special type of enclosed tread pattern leaves no space for the liquid inside the outsole.
+Instead, it channelizes liquid away from the shoe, ensuring your foot remains secure in any position thanks to its rough surface.

 Besides the anti-slip outsoles, other elements of slip-resistant shoes distinguish them from regular shoe types.